 After a mile of hiking on solid ground, a shady canopy of trees greets you, warning of the Kinsey Creek crossing one mile farther down the road.
 Continue on to mile three, where the rocky beach welcomes you with open arms.
 The gorgeous views here provide some relief from the fatigue that sets in as you walk along the stones that pound out the beat.

 Just over half a mile later, Big Creek Campground comes into view.
-If you find it difficult to walk with the pebbles slipping and sliding under your feet, head inland toward the base of the bluffs, which helps to create a sense of stability and makes the day’s walk a bit quicker.
 In another mile, you’ll arrive at an incline leading to the 100-foot-tall Big Flat — the highest point on the trail.
 Pause here to take in the sweeping vistas that reward you for your efforts before meandering through the dense pine forest.
 From here, the trail winds down into a grassy field that, though beautiful, poses potential threats such as ticks and rattlesnakes, so stay alert.

 Around mile six, the pathway widens and reveals a makeshift air strip, a welcome change of scenery that implies some sort of civilization not seen throughout the rest of the trail.
 Keep your eyes on the pathway as you marvel at the nature around you, as the trail quickly makes a 90-degree turn toward the water before meandering along the bluffs and leading to Big Flat Creek.
-The creek provides some of the best campsites in the Lost Coast region, making it a popular destination to stop for the night.
-Set up camp and head out to the beach with the fellow coastal hikers to watch the sky light up with sherbet hues as the sun meets the horizon.
+The creek provides some of the best camping destinations in California, making it a popular Lost Coast Trail stop.

 The last day of an adventure is always bittersweet, as the memories solidify and the reality of returning to everyday life sets in.
 Set aside any qualms during this last leg so it doesn’t become watered down with sadness, and instead focus on the tasks ahead.
 The pathway stays solid for about a mile before leading back toward the undulating sands of the beach.